aleguerra05/node-fizz/README.md

 npm test
 ```

-For run the application on docker:
+For run the application on docker you can build the image:

 ```bash
 docker build -t node-fizz:1.0 .
 ```
 then:
 ```bash
 docker run -d -p 8000:8000 node-fizz:1.0
 ```